Mannequin (1987 film): Plot

 With Emmy's help, Jonathan's window display is a massive success.
-Now placed in charge of visual merchandising, Jonathan asks Emmy to continue helping with the displays.
+Now in charge of visual merchandising, Jonathan asks Emmy to continue helping with the displays.
 Over several weeks, they create several popular displays, attracting new business while also deepening their relationship.
-Montrose realizes Jonathan loves a mannequin he created but does not judge him.
 Illustra's chief executive B.J.
-Wert sends Roxie to poach Jonathan but he refuses, saying he now works for people who value him.
-Annoyed by Felix's ineptitude and Richards' attitude towards Jonathan, Claire fires them.
-Deeply impressed with his work, Claire makes Jonathan vice president of the department store.
-One night, Jonathan takes Emmy through the city on his motorcycle, despite how unusual this seems to bystanders.
-He is witnessed by Richards and Felix, who conclude he is deeply fixated on a female mannequin.
+Wert sends Roxie to poach Jonathan, but he refuses, saying he works for people who value him.
+Annoyed by Felix's ineptitude and Richards' attitude towards Jonathan, Claire fires them and makes Jonathan vice president of the store.

+One night, Jonathan takes Emmy through the city on his motorcycle, confusing many bystanders.
+They are chased by Richards and Felix.
+Escaping Richard and Felix, Jonathan and Emmy continue their ride through the city and embrace each other on a dock.
+They then make love back in the store.
+Jonathan tells her that people need works of art and that they could bring that to the world together.
+He professes his love for Emmy before going to sleep, and Emmy professes the same for him before returning to the window.

-Richards and Felix (who now works for Illustra) steal the female mannequins from Prince & Company.
+Richards and Felix break into Prince & Company and steal the female mannequins.
 The next morning, Jonathan confronts Wert about the theft, who makes another job offer.
 Furious over Jonathan caring so much about the mannequin he calls Emmy, Roxie storms off.
-Jonathan follows Roxie while being pursued by security guards including Felix.
-Wert and Richards demand the police be called.
+Jonathan follows Roxie while being pursued by security guards and Felix.
 Roxie loads the stolen mannequins into the store's large trash compactor, then is knocked out by debris.
-As Hollywood holds the pursuers at bay with a fire hose, a janitor watches Jonathan jump onto the compactor's conveyor belt to save the mannequin that is Emmy.
-As Jonathan risks his life for her, Emmy comes to life.
-Once safe, she realizes she is truly and permanently alive again.
-Emmy thanks the gods for uniting her with her true love and Jonathan promises to love her forever.
+As Hollywood holds the pursuers at bay with a fire hose, Jonathan jumps onto the compactor's conveyor belt to save Emmy.
+As Jonathan has proven his true love for her, Emmy comes permanently to life.

-While the janitor wonders if other mannequins will come to life, Hollywood arrives and realizes Emmy was alive the entire time.
 Felix and his fellow guards rush in, followed by Wert and Richards who demand the police arrest Jonathan.
-Claire arrives, revealing she has security video of Richards and Felix breaking and entering, and committing theft.
-She accuses Wert of conspiracy, and Jonathan adds the man also kidnapped Emmy.
+Claire arrives, revealing she has security video of Richards and Felix breaking and entering and committing theft.
 Wert fires Roxie as he is arrested and hauled away alongside Richards and Felix.
 Jonathan realizes the security footage may have shown him being romantic with a mannequin, but Claire coyly suggests he should not worry about that.
 Some time later, Jonathan and Emmy are married in the store window of Prince & Company, with Claire as maid of honor and Hollywood as best man.
 Numerous pedestrians outside the store window applaud the wedding.